Diagnosis

 Treatment

-Treatment for keratoconus depends on the severity of your condition and how quickly the condition is progressing.
+Treatment for keratoconus depends on the severity of the condition and how quickly the condition is progressing.
 Generally, there are two approaches to treating keratoconus: slowing the progression of the disease and improving vision.

 Improving vision depends on the severity of keratoconus.
 Mild to moderate keratoconus can be treated with eyeglasses or contact lenses.
 This will likely be a long-term treatment, especially if the cornea becomes stable with time or from cross-linking.